Suggested links

 How CBT Differs from Other Types of Therapy

-As a form of psychotherapy, CBT focuses on providing patients with a compassionate, supportive relationship between them and the therapist.
+CBT is a form of psychotherapy that focuses on building a compassionate, supportive relationship with patients and their therapists.

 Your therapist will offer you a space to express feelings and identify negative thoughts and habits, then help you to reframe your thinking to more positive ideas and actions.